 Tissue-type within stock-plant

 Considering the pooled analysis of all three experiments, a wider (71 % 27/38) range of genotypes rooted from epicormic shoots than from cuttings derived from mature shoots (52.5 % 21/40), when assessed 65-69 days post-setting.
-Additionally, cuttings from epicormic shoots rooted at significantly higher rates (Mean SE; 26.0  3.5 %) than those derived from mature shoots (Mean SE; 11.2  2.0 %) (ANOVA p-value = 0.0, Tables 1 and 2).
+Additionally, cuttings from epicormic shoots rooted at significantly higher rates (26.0  3.5 %) than those derived from mature shoots (11.2  2.0 %) (ANOVA p-value = 0.0, Tables 1 and 2).

 At the individual experiment level, a significant tissue-type within stock-plant effect indicated epicormic-derived cuttings rooted more frequently than those from mature foliage at all assessment days for Experiments 2 and 3 but not for Experiment 1 (Table 1).
 The replicate effect was not significant in any of the ANOVA at the individual experiment level or in the pooled analysis (Tables 1 and 2).

-Although the mean rooting percentage for epicormic-derived cuttings was higher in Experiment 1 (Mean SE; 25.6  7.6 %) than that for mature shoots at Day 69 (Mean SE; 20.0  5.2 %) it was not significantly different (p-value = 0.26, Table 1).

-At an earlier assessment time point in Experiment 1 (Day 41), however, the difference between rooting rates of cuttings from different tissue types approached significance (p-value = 0.062, Table 1), which suggested mature-shoot derived cuttings may root more slowly than cuttings derived from epicormic-shoots.
-Plotting rooting rates over four assessment time points indicated, however, that the rate of rooting was more or less linear for cuttings from both tissue-types and increased at a similar rate over the time-span assessed (41-69 days post-setting) (Fig. 1).
+Experiment 1, differed from the other two experiments in that its mean rooting percentage for epicormic-derived cuttings (25.6  7.6 %) was not significantly different to that for mature shoots (20.0  5.2 %) at Day 69 (p-value = 0.26, Table 1).
+However, at an earlier assessment time point (Day 41), the difference between rooting rates of cuttings from different tissue types approached significance (p-value = 0.062, Table 1), which suggested mature-shoot derived cuttings may root more slowly than cuttings derived from epicormic-shoots.
+Plotting rooting rates over four assessment time points indicated that the rate of rooting was more or less linear for cuttings from both tissue-types and increased at a similar rate over the time-span assessed (41-69 days post-setting) (Fig. 1).
 Furthermore, an assessment of cuttings 81 days post-setting in Experiment 3 also tended to support the observation that rooting was largely completed by day 69, as no mature-shoot derived cuttings were found to have rooted beyond Day 69 (data not shown).

 Stock-plant

 Differences among stock-plants (i.e. due to genotype, plant age or health), were not significant for the pooled data set or at the individual experiment level except at the three later assessment dates in Experiment 1 (Table 1).
-Some stock-plants from each site did not root (i.e. Root = 0%) at all, whereas other genotypes reached the maximum rooting percentage (100%) for cuttings from at least one tissue-type in the case of Dilkoon and Leeville sources, and a maximum of 60 and 80% for Cannon Creek and Ballandean sources, respectively.
+Some stock-plants from each site did not root at all, whereas other genotypes reached the maximum rooting percentage (100%) for cuttings from at least one tissue-type in the case of Dilkoon and Leeville sources, and a maximum of 60 and 80% for Cannon Creek and Ballandean sources, respectively.

 Site

-The rooting rates for tissue-type at each site are shown in Figure 2.
 A test for a site effect based on the mean for both tissue types was not significant (p-value = 0.
-239; Table 1) for the two sites in Experiment 2, the only comparison possible in this study.
+239; Table 1) for the two sites in Experiment 2, the only comparison possible in this study (Fig 2.).

 Variance components supported the greater importance of tissue-type relative to stock-plant